 Static caravans and holiday lodges are normally fitted with several gas appliances including gas cooker hobs, ovens and fires all of which emit CO gas and are a potential threat.
 As the rooms in a holiday home tend to be smaller than an average sized room, the poisonous gases are more concentrated.

-Dizziness; headache; feeling sick; confusion and tiredness; shortness of breath or stomach pains
+Dizziness; a headache; feeling sick; confusion and tiredness; shortness of breath or stomach pains

 High concentrations of carbon monoxide being present can cause worsening symptoms: high heart rate; vertigo; loss of coordination; seizures or unconsciousness which can lead to death.